dominijk/dev-env/README.md

 Development environment for python data analysis.
 The development stack is
 - Github for version control
 - VS Code for IDE (interactive development environment) with most data exploration through notebooks
+- ~~PDM as virtual environment manager~~
-- PDM as virtual environment manager
+- UV as virtual environment manager
 - duckdb for managing data for standalone projects

 This was built after installation of: